-The press brakes process the sheet metal by applying force to the punches and dies.
+Press brakes process sheet metal by applying force to the punches and die.

-Press brake tonnage stands for the maximum bending force or bending capacity of the press brake during bending materials.
+Press brake tonnage refers to the maximum bending force or bending capacity required to bend a metal plate using a press brake.

 When selecting a press brake, the most important thing is to determine the size of the press brake according to the bending force and total bending length.